ElliotGestrin/BERT-Demos/README.md

-# Bert Demos
+# BERT Demos
 Demos written using BERT language models, mainly those from the Swedish Royal Library.

-Currently, there are plans for two demos, which are independent.
+Currently, there are three demos, which are independent.
+Note that each demo was written in roughly an evening each.

 ## Chinese Whispers
 In Chinese Whispers, a part of a text is randomly masked, after which an `Electra-Generator` model fills in the masks.
 This is then iteratively repeated.